Warning: This post contains spoilers for Avengers: Infinity War.

 Here’s who went M.I.A. in Avengers: Infinity War

 Pepper Potts: The last we heard from Pepper, she was berating Tony for abandoning her to fight evil — again.
 We don’t know whether she survived the culling.
-But if she lived, she could fight in Avengers 4.
+But if she lived, she could fight in Avengers: Endgame.
 Never forget: Pepper gained super powers in Iron Man 3.
 The Avengers: Endgame trailer shows Tony, floating through space, send a goodbye message to Pepper.
 If she is alive and receives it, she will likely try to save him.

 Captain Marvel/Carol Danvers: If you stayed for the post-credit scene, you know that Nick Fury called Captain Marvel right before he disintegrated.
 The new, extremely powerful hero probably survived the culling and will likely swoop in to help save the day in Avengers: Endgame.
-Captain Marvel (Brie Larson) will also get her own solo film in March of 2019 before Endgame drops.
+In the Captain Marvel post-credits scene, it’s revealed that Captain Marvel (a.k.a.
+Carol Danvers, played by Brie Larson) did indeed answer Fury’s call.
+She shows up at Avengers headquarters looking for her old friend.

 The Collector: We see the Collector (Benicio del Toro) alive and well in Thanos’ alternate reality, but then discover he’s not actually hanging out in his museum.
 Did Thanos kill him?
 Did he flee?
 Did he survive the culling?
 We don’t know.